×

 Table of Contents

-Articles
+Article icon Articles

 Introduction

-The VAX/VMS operating system also known as OpenVMS came to life in the late 70s.
+The VAX/VMS operating system, also known as OpenVMS, came to life in the late 70s.
 At the time it was a cornerstone of mission-critical computing, powering essential services across billing systems, stock exchanges, and manufacturing sectors.
 With its ability to accommodate multiple users and virtual memory architecture among other things, VAX/VMS systems offered great reliability and security for applications.

-Current State of VAX/VMS Migration
+Current State of VAX Migration

 The current landscape of Dec VAX migration, , including VAX emulator solutions, is marked by significant advancements, offering seamless integration of legacy VMS systems into modern computing environments.
 Various solutions have been developed to ensure the VAX/VMS software continues to serve its purpose efficiently, without the need for extensive hardware.

-Stromasys Emulation solution, Charon VAX creates a virtualized replica of the original VAX systems and hardware, allowing the VAX/VMS software and operating system to remain working in their existing binary form.
+Stromasys Emulation solution, Charon VAX creates a virtualized replica of the original VAX systems and hardware, allowing the VMS software and operating system to remain working in their existing binary form.
 No changes to the original operating system, layered products or applications, procedures or handling must be applied.

 Apart from on-premises VAX/VMS migration of the legacy operating system, cloud solutions are now available, making it easier to move away from the outdated DEC VAX hardware.
 Charon on the Cloud facilitates emulation on major cloud providers like Azure, AWS, Oracle and more, enhancing flexibility and seamless VAX migration.